ShulgaDmitriy/MinecraftServerInstallerLinux/README.md

 Grant permission to execute the script: sudo +x install_server.sh After granting permissions, run it: ./install_server.sh or . install_server.sh In the server selection box, enter the selection number, then wait.
-If the installation is stuck, wait.
-This delay was made for people who have weak Internet, so that the script does not break.
-The approximate waiting time after freezing is 80 seconds.
 Enjoy the new server

 [RU]